How to install and use super-focus on deepthought

 In this command:

-option is the name of our database.
+• The ~/superfocus_db option is the name of our database.
 If you have downloaded your own databases you should omit that information.
-This is the database that currently works with the version of super-FOCUS and diamond in conda - The
+This is the database that currently works with the version of super-FOCUS and diamond in conda

-option is the aligner that we are going to run. - The
+• The diamond option is the aligner that we are going to run.

 Then, we are going to submit that to run on the cluster